Consumer Assistance | Energy | Telecom | Warehouse | Commission Actions | Miscellaneous

 There are four main types of solar installations: residential, commercial, community solar farms and utility-scale solar farms.
 Residential refers to systems that serve single-family residences and may also include multi-family housing.
 Commercial includes non-residential roof-mounted systems regardless of size, and non-residential ground-mounted systems up to 5 MW.

-Utility-scale solar is distinguished from other installations by project size, utility-scale projects are generally large, and the fact that the electricity is sold to wholesale utility buyers, not end-use consumers.
+Utility-scale solar is distinguished from other installations by project size – utility-scale projects are generally large – and the fact that the projects are either owned by electric utilities to serve their customers or the electricity is sold to wholesale utility buyers, not end-use consumers.

 From an environmental perspective, solar energy systems have less of an impact on the environment when compared to other electricity generating resource types.
-While community and utility scale solar farms can go on for miles, residential and commercial solar energy systems can be placed on existing buildings and don’t require major land allocations or infrastructure development.
-Further, solar energy uses the sun to produce electricity and, thus, there are no combustion by-products emitted by solar energy systems.
+While community and utility scale solar farms can go on for miles, residential and commercial solar energy systems can be placed on existing buildings and do not require major land allocations or infrastructure development.
+Further, solar energy uses the sun to produce electricity and thus, there are no adverse environmental emissions by solar energy systems.
 Finally, solar energy systems are not as loud as other resource types.

 What challenges does solar energy face?

 Many of the challenges solar energy faces are related to cost.
 While solar energy has become much more affordable in recent years, the low cost of other energy sources like natural gas have made solar energy less competitive.
-The uncertainty of the Solar Investment Tax Credit (ITC) also presents a challenge.
-The ITC, created by the Energy Policy Act of 2005, established a 30% tax credit for both residential and commercial solar projects.
-In 2020, the ITC incentive amount began a stepdown schedule to lower the tax credit percentage and declined to the current rate of 26%.
-Congress passed legislation to continue this rate through 2022 with the rate scheduled to decline again to 22% in 2023 and 10% (utility/commercial) or 0% (residential) in 2024.
+The uncertainty of incentives such as solar tax credits also present a challenge.

 One of the biggest hurdles to solar is the intermittency of solar energy and the challenges it creates in terms of generation and integration.
 What does that mean?
-Intermittency refers to the variability of solar energy and it can be problematic because our grid is expected to be reliable.
-Grid operators do their best to plan ahead and ensure the right amount of electricity is produced at the right time to continuously meet electric demand.
+Intermittency refers to the variability of solar energy and it can be problematic because our grid is expected to be reliable every second of the day.
+Grid operators must plan ahead to ensure the right amount of electricity is produced at the right time to continuously meet electric demand.
 However, solar energy is less predictable than more traditional fossil-fueled or nuclear energy sources, making this task more difficult.

 What does solar energy cost?

-The installed costs of PV solar panels vary between residential and utility scale solar farms, with the latter benefiting from economies of scale.
-In 2019, the median installed price for residential systems was approximately $2.89 per watt DC and the median installed price for utility scale systems was $1.34 per watt DC.
-Based on the median residential PV system price, it would cost a homeowner approximately $28,900 to install a 10 kW PV system.
+The installed costs of PV solar panels vary between residential and utility-scale solar farms, with the latter benefiting from economies of scale.
+In 2023, the median installed price for residential systems was approximately $2.80 per watt direct current2 or DC and the median installed price for utility scale systems was $1.27 per watt DC3.
+Based on the median residential PV system price, it would cost a homeowner approximately $28,000 to install a 10 kW PV system.

 SOLAR POWER FOR YOUR HOME